cedrusdang/explainable-nl-query-db-agents/README.md

 - Go to "View/Import/Delete Databases" in the menu.
 - Click the purple **"Add All Spider"** button to upload all Spider databases and generate their schemas.
 - Alternatively, you can upload your own SQLite databases using the **"Add"** button.
 The application accepts `.sqlite` files that up to version 6 (currently .sqlite3).
 You can zip multiple files and upload them together or upload them one by one.
+Ensure no duplicate database names, and no _MACOSX folders inside the zip file.
 - After uploading, the databases will appear in the list and further manipulation is possible (view schema, delete, etc.).

 ### 8. Test the Agents